Daniel Agyei

-Daniel Yaw Agyei (also spelled Adjei; born 10 November 1989) is a Ghanaian professional footballer who plays for Ethiopian club Sebeta City as a goalkeeper.
+Daniel Yaw Agyei (also spelled Adjei; born 10 November 1989) is a Ghanaian professional footballer who plays as a goalkeeper for Rood-Wit Zaanstad.

 Club career

 Agyei was born in Dansoman, Ghana.

 International career

 Agyei represented Ghana at under-20 level and won with the team both the 2009 African Youth Championship and the 2009 FIFA U-20 World Cup.
 He earned his first senior call to the Black Stars for the World Cup qualification match against Mali.
 He made his Ghana national team debut on 18 November 2009 in a friendly match against Angola.